-Although binge eating can occur in children, the disorder most commonly first appears in people in their late teenage years and early twenties.
-This is the age when people are moving out of the home, going to college, and encountering the challenges of the adult world.
+The disorder most commonly first appears in people in their late teenage years and early twenties.
+This is the age when people are moving out of the home, going to college, and encountering the adult challenges.
 Combining these emotional stresses with a genetic predisposition and a history of body-shaming in childhood sets the stage for Binge Eating Disorder.
-Fortunately for these people, Binge Eating Disorder has reliably high rates of improvement after treatment, and the risk of developing other eating disorders is relatively low.
+Fortunately for these people, Binge Eating Disorder has reliably high rates of improvement after treatment.
+Also, the risk of developing other eating disorders is relatively low.

 Signs that someone has Binge Eating Disorder include planning for a binge like buying huge amounts of food just for themselves and then isolating themselves from others.
-Roommates or partners may suddenly find garbage cans full of empty food containers without any explanation about where all that food could have gone.
+Roommates or partners may suddenly find garbage cans full of empty food containers without any explanation.
 These people may eat relatively average amounts of food or even diet when around others while doing most of their eating in secret.